History of George Stephanopoulos in Timeline

 April 16, 2008: Co-Moderation of Democratic Presidential Debate

-On April 16, 2008, Stephanopoulos co-moderated the Democratic Party presidential debate between Barack Obama and Hillary Clinton, receiving criticism for focusing on campaign controversies.
+On April 16, 2008, George Stephanopoulos co-moderated the Democratic Party presidential debate between Barack Obama and Hillary Clinton with Charles Gibson.
+They were criticized for focusing on campaign controversies rather than issues.

 2008: Launch of George's Bottom Line Blog

-In December 2009, Stephanopoulos was offered Diane Sawyer's job on 'Good Morning America' after Sawyer was named anchor of 'World News'.
+In December 2009, George Stephanopoulos was offered Diane Sawyer's job on "Good Morning America".

 2009: Spoke at Tri-C Presidential Scholarship Luncheon

-January 10, 2010: Final Broadcast as Permanent Host of This Week
+January 10, 2010: Last Broadcast as Permanent Host of This Week

-On January 10, 2010, Stephanopoulos had his last broadcast as the permanent host of 'This Week'.
+On January 10, 2010, George Stephanopoulos announced that that would be his last broadcast as the permanent host of "This Week".

-In 2010, Stephanopoulos attended a dinner party at the home of convicted sex offender Jeffrey Epstein.
+In 2010, George Stephanopoulos attended a dinner party at the home of convicted sex offender Jeffrey Epstein.

 December 2011: Return as Host of This Week

-In December 2011, it was announced that Stephanopoulos would return as host of 'This Week' after Christiane Amanpour left the show.
+In December 2011, it was announced that George Stephanopoulos would return as host of "This Week" after Christiane Amanpour left the show.

-On January 7, 2012, Stephanopoulos co-moderated a debate among Mitt Romney, Ron Paul and Rick Santorum.
+On January 7, 2012, George Stephanopoulos was the co-moderator of a debate among Mitt Romney, Ron Paul and Rick Santorum.

 2012: Donation to Clinton Foundation